History and present day Claxby

 The 686 hectares (1700 acres) of the parish is mainly open agricultural countryside with its eastern part inside the Wolds Area of Outstanding Natural Beauty.
 The area is remote, tranquil and rich in wildlife.

 There have been archaeological finds from Anglo Saxon, Roman and even Mesolithic eras and the Danish name shows there was a community here in the 9th century.
 The village founders no doubt used the lowland for crops and the hillside for rough pasture and spectacular views to the west.
 Little has changed.The village is mentioned in the Domesday Book, (with 75 families and a mill) and the church dates from the 13th century.
 The village was probably busiest in the 19th century when, boosted by nearby ironstone mining, the population rose to 357.
 This was enough to support a school, a pub, two chapels and the church was thoroughly restored in 1870.
-More information on this important time for the area can be found on the village website
+For more information on the last 200 years click here.

 By the early 21st century the population has almost halved.
 The school closed in 1971 but the building, since added to, continues as the Viking Centre, a well-used residential facility for visiting groups.
 One chapel has gone and the other is now the Village Hall.
 St Mary’s church, one of the Walesby group, has fortnightly services and an enthusiastic band of bell ringers.